Kristine Anigwe: Professional career

 Anigwe was selected ninth overall in the 2019 WNBA draft by the Connecticut Sun.

 On August 6, 2019, Anigwe was traded to the Dallas Wings in exchange for Theresa Plaisance.

 On May 26, 2020, Anigwe was traded to the Los Angeles Sparks in exchange for a second-round 2021 draft pick.

 After spending time with both the Wings and Sparks in 2021, Anigwe was signed by her hometown Phoenix Mercury ahead of the 2022 WNBA season.

+On July 3, 2023, Anigwe was waived from the Chicago Sky after Ruthy Hebard was activated from the Inactive/Pregnancy List.

+Anigwe joined the Connecticut Sun in July 2023 after being waived by the Sky.
+She signed a 7-Day Contract with the Sun.
+She was brought back on a 2nd 7-Day Contract with the Sun in August 2023.
+She signed a second 7-Day Contract with the Sun in August 2023.